pawiromitchel/resty/README.md

 ## Generating the controllers

-A new feature has been added to the project.
-You can now generate the controllers based on the models.
+The following methods will be added to the controller
+1. Create
+2. ListAll
+3. ListOne
+4. Update
+5. Destroy (Delete)

 ``` npm run generate:controllers ```